 From Promise to Proof: What Enterprise AI Must Deliver in 2026

-For the last two years, enterprises have poured money, talent, and executive attention into a promise: “Talk to your data.”
-Whether the interface was a human analyst, a chatbot, or an autonomous agent, the expectation was the same: ask a question, get the right answer, move the business faster.
+For the last two years, enterprises have poured real money and real talent into a simple promise: “Talk to your data.”
+Whether the interface was a human analyst, a chatbot, or a shiny new agent, the goal was the same: ask a question, get the right answer, move faster and realize the promise of AI.

 The End of First-Generation “Enterprise GenAI”

-If you look back and ask, “How did we get here?”
-It's a bit of a journey.
-Before the ChatGPT world arrived about 2–3 years ago, most enterprises weren’t even thinking about talking to their data this way.
-Then, large language models (LLMs) showed up, and people thought, “This is the answer to everything.”
-Then LLMs exploded into the mainstream with many organizations assuming the missing piece was retrieval: connect an LLM to enterprise content using a vector database and RAG (retrieval-augmented generation), and you will unlock conversational intelligence across the business.
+When large language models (LLMs) were exploded into the mainstream, many organizations assumed the missing piece was retrieval: connect an LLM to enterprise data using a vector database and RAG (retrieval-augmented generation), and you’d unlock conversational analytics across the business.

-Over the last 18–24 months, teams have tried at scale, and they keep hitting the same wall:
+Over the last 18–24 months, countless teams have tried, and have spent heavily, only to hit the same wall:

 • Accuracy drifts